NASM vs ISSA CPT Duel - Which Cert Better Suits You in 2023?

 Once clients prove they can handle stabilization and endurance exercises without hesitation, they are ready for this phase.

-According to a recent study, the majority of clients hire personal trainers for this type of exercise alone.
+According to a recent study, most clients hire personal trainers for this type of exercise alone.

-It’s dangerous to attempt these exercises without a trainer especially if you don’t know the proper forms and techniques.
+Attempting these resistance training techniques without a trainer is dangerous, especially if you don’t know the proper form.

 Fourthly, the Maximal Strength phase tests the client’s overall strength.

-Typically, during the initial session, trainers conduct an overhead squat assessment to give the client feedback on where they’re at.
+During the initial session, trainers typically conduct an overhead squat assessment to give the client feedback on where they’re at.

 This brings us to the final phase, Power, which combines both bodybuilding and powerlifting exercises.

-Their strong focus on programming and the practicality of being an amazing trainer make ISSA stand out from other fitness certifications.
+Their strong focus on programming and the practicality of being an amazing trainer make ISSA stand out head and shoulders above other fitness certifications.

-In addition to including tips on creating effective core workouts, the ISSA-CPT curriculum thoroughly covers proper stretching techniques, something rarely prioritized in other CPT curricula.
+In addition to including tips on creating effective core workouts, the ISSA-CPT curriculum thoroughly covers proper stretching techniques; something rarely prioritized in other training curricula.

 Aerobic training program design and technique

-NASM clearly covers basic components of cardiorespiratory training, along with ways various physiologic systems respond and adapt.
+NASM clearly covers basic components of cardiorespiratory training and how various physiology responds and adapt.

-While both certifications cover aerobic training program design, NASM does a much better job at covering this.
+While both certifications cover aerobic training program design, NASM does a much more complete job according to case studies.

 NASM is better able to describe implementing aerobic training into a variety of clients’ fitness programs, using an individualized approach.